Do you have a parasite in your body? (Parasites) Let's find out about this!

 Blood tests

-• Blood smear: A drop of your blood is examined under a microscope.
+• (Blood smear): A drop of your blood is placed on a microscope slide and looked at under a microscope.

 Imaging tests

-Some parasites can cause physical lesions in your intestines.
-Your doctor may use X-rays, MRI, or CT scans to assess internal damage.
+Some parasites can cause lesions in the structures of your intestines.
+Your doctor may do X-rays, an MRI scan, or a CT scan to see if there is any damage to your organs.

-Treatment is tailored to the specific type of parasite identified.
+Your treatment will depend on the type of parasite you have.
 Your doctor may prescribe:

 • Antiparasitic drugs